thed0ct0r/pdf2image/README.md

 # pdf2image

-This crate is a modified version of https://github.com/styrowolf/pdf2image with some changes that make it easier and cheaper to render single pages
+This crate is a modified version of https://github.com/styrowolf/pdf2image with some changes that make it easier and cheaper to render single pages and using async instead of rayon for rendering multiple pages and loading pdf data

 A simplified port of Python's [`pdf2image`](https://github.com/Belval/pdf2image/) that wraps `pdftoppm`and `pdftocairo` (part of [poppler](https://poppler.freedesktop.org/)) to convert PDFs to `image::DynamicImage`s.

 ## Installation

-Add to your project: `cargo add pdf2image`
+Add to your project: `cargo add pdf2image_alt`

 `pdf2image` requires `poppler` to be installed.